lidia-rossut/lidia-rossut.github.io/README.md

 # lidia-rossut.github.io
 ## Project Analysis
 ### User Profile
-This website is designed for HR professionals, especially those in the tech sector, who are looking for a well-rounded profile in computer engineering with programming skills and adaptability.
-The ideal user is a recruiter or hiring manager who needs a quick overview of my skills and experience.
-The site is also intended for consultants or academics interested in collaboration opportunities with advanced computer engineering students like myself.
+This website is designed for HR professionals, especially in techonology sector, who are looking for a well-rounded profile in computer engineering with programming skills and adaptability.
+The ideal user is a hiring employee who needs a quick overview of my skills and experience.
+The site is also intended for consultants or academics interested in collaboration opportunities with computer engineering students like myself.

 ### Information Architecture
 I’ve structured the information on this page to make navigation straightforward, with sections organized to deliver a clear and efficient experience.